Home Expeditions Royal Scotsman Scotland Guide

 The journeys and what they cost

 All prices are per person based on two sharing, and include all meals, all drinks from the bar (including the 50 malt whiskies), all off-train excursions and transfers, and entertainment.
 The only additional cost is treatments in the onboard spa car.
-Single supplement applies for solo travellers in a twin or double cabin.
+Single supplement applies for solo travellers.
 The two Grand Suites carry a significant premium above the standard cabin pricing and should be considered separately.

 The trains within the train: what's aboard

 The Royal Scotsman is a nine-coach train carrying a maximum of 36–40 guests.
-The carriage composition includes twelve Twin Cabins, four Double Cabins, and two Grand Suites for sleeping accommodation.
+Sleeping accommodation includes twelve Twin Cabins, four Double Cabins, and two Grand Suites.
 Public spaces include two dining cars — Raven (1960s-era, elegantly rebuilt) and Victory (1945 LNER carriage) — a bar car, an observation car, and an onboard spa car offering treatments at additional cost.

 The observation car, positioned at the rear of the train, is where the Royal Scotsman experience concentrates.
 It has an open-air viewing platform — the one from which you cross the Forth and Tay Bridges — and large windows for when Scotland delivers its habitual weather.
 When the train overnights in a Highland siding, the observation car becomes a late-evening gathering point: a place to sit with a Speyside malt and watch whatever the Scottish night has to offer, which is sometimes stars and sometimes the kind of darkness that reminds you how much of Britain is not actually populated.